gregoireborel/alumn-1/README.md

 =======

 ### What is it?
-Nim is a mathematical game of strategy in which two players take turns removing objects from distinct heaps.
+Nim is a mathematical game of strategy coded in C in which two players take turns removing objects from distinct heaps.
 On each turn, a player must remove at least one object, and may remove any number of objects provided they all come from the same heap.
 It was developed in February 2011.

 ![](alumn-1_example.jpg)